Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 Diffuser

-The state preparation function \(A\) reflects knowledge about the solution space, and can be used to eliminate invalid assignments.
-Here we assume no knowledge on the solution space, hence we use the uniform superposition state preparation.
+The state preparation function \(A\) reflects knowledge about the solution space and can be used to eliminate invalid assignments.
+Here we assume no knowledge of the solution space; hence, we use the uniform superposition state preparation.

 import numpy as np